 November 2022 was a special month for the BJS community.

-The BJS Society Council winter meeting was again held in London on November 1t6th.
+The BJS Foundation Council winter meeting was again held in London on November 1t6th.
 It was a fantastic opportunity to meet the new Council members and to learn how the editorial teams are reimagining the future of surgical publishing.
-In addition, the BJS Society International Award nomination deadline was November 30th.
+In addition, the BJS Award nomination deadline was November 30th.

 On social media, we would like to highlight the following tweets and post: